ashyflakes/ashyflakes/README.md

-im just a simple junior front-end developer but i also make really simple games in python and i know i small bit of C (language)
+im just a simple junior front-end developer but i also make really simple games in python and i know a small bit of C (language)

 ## things i've learned: